 1980s, A Nightmare on Elm Street, Film, film critic, Freddy, Freddy Krueger, Heather Langenkamp, Horror, Johnny Depp, movie, movie critic, New Line Cinema, retrospective, review, Robert Englund, Robert Shaye, Sinister Summer, slasher, thriller, Variety, Wes Craven

 Summertime often means sleep away camps, beach trips, road trips, and more.
 So many horror films take place during the summer and others serve as material for ghost stories around a campfire.
 This summer, I thought I would have a shortrun series on some of my favorite horror films that I’ve titled Sinister Summer.
 With the Friday the 13th next month falling on the precise day that the original Friday the 13th movie takes place and it being Jason Voorhees’ birthday, I first thought I would take a look at the original movie.
 But then I figured, why not do a retrospective on other horror films during June, July, and August?
 First up on the Sinister Summer series is my favorite slasher series A Nightmare on Elm Street featuring my favorite horror icon Freddy Krueger.
-Unlike with other slasher icons who hide behind masks and never speak, I consider Freddy to be the most terrifying because he can talk to his victims.
+Unlike with other slasher icons who hide behind masks and never speak, I consider Freddy to be the most terrifying because he can talk to his victims and attack you in your sleep–a time in which you are most vulnerable.
+Moreover, dreams are a private time and he invades that sacred scape.
 Furthermore, we don’t pay much attention to the actor behind other icons such as Jason, Leatherface, and Michael but actor Robert Englund is synonymous with Freddy because we get to appreciate the actor’s performance, charisma, and enthusiasm.
 Let’s get started.

 1, 2 Freddy’s coming for you; 3, 4 better lock your door, 5, 6 grab your crucifix, 7, 8 gonna stay up late, 9, 10 never sleep again.
 If that jingle still sends chills down your spine, you’re not alone.
 Writer-director Wes Craven’s nightmare on screen has been terrifying audiences for more than 30yrs and has even had a crossover with Jason Voorhees.
-Beyond the silver screen, the Nightmare on Elm Street (NoES) franchise has been featured at Universal Studios Halloween Horror Nights and interactive media (video games).
+Beyond the silver screen, the Nightmare on Elm Street (NoES) franchise has been featured at Universal Studios Halloween Horror Nights, interactive media (video games), and Robert Englund reprised his most famous role in the Halloween episode of The Goldbergs [in October 2018].
 Inspired by a series of articles in the LA Times; three small articles about men from Southeast Asia, who were from immigrant families, who died in the middle of nightmares—and the paper never correlated them, never said, ‘Hey, we’ve had another story like this.”
 From that short series of articles came the franchise that we know and love today.
 But there is so much more to NoES than the fact it was inspired by truly unexplained deaths during nightmares.
 I’ve written before that the horror genre is the best genre for creatively exploring the human condition, questioning standards and observations, providing different perspectives on sociologically, exploring psychology, heteronormativity, and more, often in terrifying ways to get you to think, and NoES certainly gives us lots of material to talk about.
 At its core, NoES provides ample opportunity to discuss the distinction between dreams and real life, manifesting in the actions of the teens in the film; furthermore, the events of the film transgress the boundary between imagination and reality that provocatively toy with the audience’s perceptions of the real and imagined.
 It’s like an episode of The Twilight Zone on crack.

 On the surface, it appears that the only motivation of Freddy’s kills and trauma-inducing actions is revenge–plain and simple.
 After all, he was burned alive by the parents of the Elm Street teens.
 And so he takes his revenge out on the teens and occasionally their parents.
 Albeit revenge is a classic motivator, it lacks substance; however, there is much more to Freddy and the NoES series than revenge.
+What truly separates classic Freddy from new (remake) Freddy and from Michael and Jason is his sick commitment to showmanship.
+It’s just about the kills, it’s about putting on a show for his own amusement.
 Almost exclusively attacking teenagers, Freddy’s attacks on the mind and body can be interpreted as being symbolic of the various and often traumatic experiences encountered by young people.
 Our central character Nancy is the straight-laced strong-willed teenager that experiences social and sexual anxiety around her peers and parents.
 Clearly she is someone who has had a strong relationship with her parents–especially her father–but that relationship has become strained due to her parents becoming increasingly disconnected from her through abuse of alcohol, pills, or simply not being present.
 One could go so far as to assess that the parents serve as opposition to the goal of defeating Freddy and survival.